Ala Wai Canal

 Canal in Honolulu, Hawaii, U.S.

 The Ala Wai Canal is an artificial waterway in Honolulu, Hawaii which serves as the northern boundary of the tourist district of Waikiki.
 It was created in 1928 to drain the rice paddies and swamps which would eventually become Waikiki.
 It also serves as a primary drainage corridor for the rivers and streams that run through central and east Honolulu.

 The canal runs from just northwest of Kapahulu Avenue along the length of Waikiki, then turns southwest to empty into the Pacific Ocean.
 Bridges cross the canal at McCully Street, Kalākaua Avenue, and Ala Moana Boulevard.
 Ala Wai Boulevard runs parallel to the west side of the canal in Waikiki.
-The Canal is bordered on the north-west by the Ala Wai Promenade.
+The Canal is bordered on the northwest by the Ala Wai Promenade.